 Now Broadband is simple and flexible.
-And with rolling-contract TV passes, it's great and cheaper way to get Sky TV without committing to a long-term contract.
+And with monthly TV memberships, it's great and cheaper way to get Sky TV without committing to a long-term contract.

 What do you get with Now Broadband?

-Now Broadband offers a choice of three, keenly priced broadband and home phone packages, as well as TV passes for Sky Sports, Sky Entertainment and Sky Cinema.
+Now Broadband offers a choice of three, keenly priced broadband and home phone packages, as well as flexible TV memberships for Sky Sports, Sky Entertainment and Sky Cinema channels.

-One of Now Broadband major selling points is that, alongside 12-month contracts, you can sign up for broadband on no-contract basis too.
+One of Now Broadband’s major selling points is that, alongside 12-month contracts, you can sign up for broadband on no-contract basis too.

-Team that with its rolling-contract, one-day, one-week or one-month TV passes and you've got a broadband provider that notably more flexible than other providers.
+Team that with its rolling-contract, one-month TV memberships and you've got a broadband provider that’s notably more flexible than usual.

 What broadband deals can I get from Now?

-- Brilliant Broadband: This is standard broadband service with average speeds of 11Mbps
+- Brilliant Broadband – a standard ADSL broadband service with average speeds of 11Mbps

-- Fab Fibre: Fibre broadband with an average speeds of 36Mbps
+- Fab Fibre – fibre broadband with average speeds of 36Mbps

-- Super Fibre: Top of the range fibre broadband package, with average speeds of 63Mbps
+- Super Fibre – fibre broadband with average speeds of 63Mbps

-If you opt for a 12-month contract on any package, there's no set-up fee to pay.
-However, if you choose a rolling contract, expect to pay a one-off charge of about £60 to cover set-up.
+If you opt for a 12-month contract on any package, there's no set-up fee to pay – just a £5 delivery fee.
+However, if you choose a monthly rolling contract, expect to pay a steep one-off charge of £65 to cover set-up.

 Now Broadband home phone call packages

-Unless you add a call package to your landline, Now Broadband will charge you for calls on a pay as you go basis.
-Which means if you don't make calls, all you'll be paying is line rental.
+All Now Broadband packages come with line rental included.
+Unless you add a call package to your landline, you’ll be charged for calls on a pay as you go basis.

-However if you're one the increasingly small number of people who does make regular landline calls, you may want to add an inclusive calls package.
+However, if you do make regular landline calls, you may want to add an inclusive calls package.
+You have a choice of two options:

-- Evening and Weekends: inclusive landline calls between 7pm and 7am Monday to Friday, and all day on Saturday and Sunday
+- Evening & weekend calls – inclusive UK landline and mobile calls between 7pm and 7am Monday to Friday, and all day on Saturday and Sunday

-If you want to add TV to watch online and on demand, you can add a TV pass once your package is complete.
+If you want to add TV to watch online and on demand, you can add a TV membership once you’ve selected your broadband and landline package.

-When your broadband order is complete, you can add a Sky Sports, Sky Entertainment or Sky Cinema pass.
+When your broadband order is complete, you can add an Entertainment, Cinema or Sports Membership to your plan.

-So what do you get with each Pass?
-Let's take a look.
+So, what do you get with each NOW TV membership?
+Let's take a look:

-- Entertainment Pass - 16 live and on-demand channels, including Sky One, Sky Atlantic, Sky Witness, Sky Arts, Sky Comedy, Sky Crime, Comedy Central, MTV, Fox, Discovery, Vice, Challenge, SyFy, Nat Geo Wild, and Gold.
-Also includes 300 box sets.
+- Entertainment Membership – 16 live and on-demand channels, including Sky One, Sky Atlantic, Sky Witness, Sky Arts, Sky Comedy, Sky Crime, Comedy Central, MTV, Peacock, Gold and SyFy.
+Also includes 300 box sets

-- Sky Cinema Pass - formerly known as Sky Movies.
-Gives you more than 1,000 movies to watch on demand, Sky Cinema live channels, and one new premiere each week.
+- Sky Cinema Pass – gives you more than 1,000 movies to watch on demand, Sky Cinema live channels, and one new premiere each week

-- Hayu Pass - All the biggest reality US reality TV shows, including Keeping up with the Kardashians, Real Housewives of New Jersey and Project Runway.
+- Hayu – All the biggest reality US reality TV shows, including Keeping up with the Kardashians, Real Housewives of New Jersey and Project Runway

-Once you've got a Pass of any kind, you can add up to six devices to your account.
-You'll also be able to
+Once you've got a TV membership, you can add up to six devices to your account.
+You'll also be able to upgrade your package with Boost, which allows you to watch ad-free on three screens at the same time.

 Now Broadband - should you go contract or no-contract?